Syria is the largest ongoing refugee crisis in the world right now.

 Where are Syrian refugees living now?

-Most refugees fled to the neighboring countries of Turkey, Lebanon, and Jordan where FH is offering aid in partnership with MERATH and the Integral Alliance.
+Most refugees fled to the neighboring countries of Turkey, Lebanon, and Jordan.
+In Lebanon, FH currently offers aid in partnership with MERATH and the Integral Alliance.
 As of October 2019, Turkey has taken in over 3.6 million Syrian refugees.
 With host communities in the Middle East overwhelmed — food, medical care and other necessities dangerously scarce — a wave of 1 million people flooded several countries in Europe in August 2017, which are also struggling to integrate and provide for the refugees.

 What happened to the other half of the population?